 - Collecting Money

 This phase is pretty straightforward – you collect the money owed to you if you win.
-In some rare cases, the losing party refuses to pay or cannot pay the agreed-upon amount (although experienced personal injury lawyers in Dallas know how to avoid this trap in the first place).
+In some rare cases, the losing party refuses to pay or cannot pay the agreed-upon amount (although experienced attorneys know how to avoid this trap in the first place).

 - Appealing the Court Decision

 Appeals rarely happen, although they have increased in recent years.
 Almost all civil cases get reviewed by an appeals court for any legal errors.
 The decision can be reversed if the appeals court finds any errors affecting the final decision.
 You can appeal that decision too, but again that almost never happens.